 “Oh, I remember!
 We, um—I think that—” Klev racked his brain, but the memory escaped him.
 “We must have gotten sloppy!
 How could you have let that happen?”

-Ignoring his friend’s sudden outburst, Lom said, “I hope they kept our notebooks.
-Maybe that will help fill in the blanks.”
+Ignoring Klev’s outburst, Lom said, “I hope our notebooks will help fill in the blanks.”

 “Stella, you don’t have to tell them everything,” the Agent man sighed.